Sustainable Businesses &

 Zero-carbon aluminum will be essential to electric vehicles, solar panels, transmission lines, and countless other tools of the clean energy economy.
 It’s also critical for national security that we have control over our supply chains.

 In 2024, it was announced that Kentucky was the preferred location for the first “green” aluminum smelter in the United States.
-As part of our work as a member of the Sustainable Aluminum Network, KCC is taking the lead to ensure this project comes to fruition.
+As part of our work as a member of the Sustainable Aluminum Network, Kentucky Conservation Committee is working with state government and clean energy stakeholders to see if Kentucky can be the final home for this project.